 One final note: If you like supporting American businesses, Standard Textile is located and manufactures its products in Cincinnati, Ohio.

 Which brand of pillows do I currently own and use?
-Of the 12 pillows in my home, 9 are from Downlite.
+Of the 12 pillows in my home, for example, 9 are from Downlite.

-The goose down, and down alternative products from Downlite are found in more hotels than any other brand.
-The same goes for the pillows and comforters in national department stores too!
+You’ll find their goose down, and down alternative pillows and comforters in more hotels than any other brand.
+Likewise, the same goes for the pillows and comforters in national department stores too!